Conrad Murray Fast Facts

 Is reported to have received $150,000 a month to be Michael Jackson's personal physician.

-Murray was raised by his maternal grandparents in Grenada until he was seven, when he moved to Trinidad and Tobago to join his mother and stepfather.
+Murray was raised by his maternal grandparents in Grenada until he was 7, when he moved to Trinidad and Tobago to join his mother and stepfather.

 Before going to medical school, he worked as a teacher, a customs clerk and an insurance underwriter.